 Beyond pure innovation, there are many other properties that seem to crop up time and again when looking at architecture that is widely recognized as iconic.
-Some of these may just help your project triumph in the A+Awards, the world’s largest awards program for architecture and products — the entry deadline for which is April 13 (enter here now).
+Some of these may just help your project triumph in the A+Awards, the world’s largest awards program for architecture and products — the final entry deadline for which is May 8th (enter here now).
 As you decide which of your projects to submit in our annual race for architectural immortality, check out these 10 “secret ingredients” of iconic design, each of which can serve to boost a building’s legendary status…

 1. A Unique Silhouette